 Objective #2: Robust and liquid spot markets

 There is clearly a link between the development of liquidity in spot markets and the potential for the development of efficient forward markets.
 Unless spot markets are liquid and efficient there is little scope for forward trading – otherwise traders cannot liquidate any outstanding long or short positions without incurring large costs and risks.
+Also critical for retailers to get a fair price for imbalances on delivered versus actual consumption.

 Coordination and incentive compatibility